alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_sre.md

 As some general recommendations,

-- For general purpose the D family gives decent performance and a good balance of CPU and memory.
+- For general purpose use, the D family gives decent performance and a good balance of CPU and memory.
   The [Dsv6 series](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dsv6-series#sizes-in-series) is a good starting point and can be scaled from 2 CPUs and 8 GB RAM to 128 CPUs and 512 GB RAM.
     - `Standard_D8s_v6` should give reasonable performance for a single concurrent user.
-- For GPU accelerated fork, the NC family provides Nvidia GPUs and a good balance of CPU and memory.
+- For GPU accelerated work, the NC family provides Nvidia GPUs and a good balance of CPU and memory.
   In order of increasing throughput, the `NCv3` series features Nvidia V100 GPUs, the `NC_A100_v4` series features Nvidia A100 GPUs, and the `NCads_H100_v5` series features Nvidia H100 GPUs.
     - `Stanard_NC6s_v3` should give reasonable performance for a single concurrent user with AI/ML workloads.
     Scaling up in the same series (for example `Standard_NC12s_v3`) gives more accelerators of the same type.